 The cool thing about microdermabrasion is that as its popularity grows, there are more and more effective home microdermabrasion kits popping up on the market every day.
 Here’s a full guide to doing microdermabrasion at home!

 Treatments in clinics or salons can cost at around $100 to $200 per session with several sessions needed – spaced throughout the year – for maximum results.

 Home treatments, on the other hand, are much cheaper and a single machine can cost you anywhere from $30 to $200+.
 Of course, you can use the home microdermabrasion machine over and over again, helping you save money in the long run.

 On the downside, microdermabrasion cannot fix deeper scars and skin problems as it only targets the top layer of the skin.
-It is also not advisable for those who wish to dramatically lighten their skin as its effects are more subtle, providing more of an evening and brightening than a drastic whitening.
+It is also not advisable for those who wish to dramatically lighten their skin as its effects are more subtle, providing more of a brightening and an evening out of skin tone than a drastic whitening.

 Laser Skin Whitening: Does it Work?

 Laser skin whitening is a procedure wherein short pulsed concentrated beams of light are targeted to remove irregular or damaged skin to stimulate the growth of new skin cells thus giving the person a lighter skin tone.
 It is used to effectively treat various hyperpigmentation problems such as chloasma, melasma, age spots, liver spots, uneven skin, and other discoloration problems.